The ATS Rejection Myth

 Essential Stats from Recruiter Interviews

-- Only 8% of recruiters say their ATS auto‑rejects resumes for content issues.
+- 8% of recruiters say their ATS auto‑rejects resumes for content issues.

-- 84% use knockout questions to filter eligibility criteria.
+- 84% use knockout questions to filter for eligibility criteria.

-- 44% of systems have AI match scores, but most use them as guidance.
+- 44% have AI match scores, but most use them as guidance.

 Research Methodology